The pension calculation uses the following information: - The employee's pensionable earnings

 - Employer contribution: 3% of £480 = £14.40

-Only the Deduct Before Tax checkbox is selected > This combination of settings is the easiest to reconcile, as there are no thresholds to apply.
+▼ Qualifying earnings don't apply, and the scheme deducts before tax This combination of settings is the easiest to reconcile, as there are no thresholds to apply.
 Your employee's pay frequency doesn't affect this calculation.
-Weekly paid employee with standard contribution rates. - Employee contribution rate 5%
+Weekly paid employee The employee has standard contribution rates in this example. - Employee contribution rate 5%

 - Employer contribution rate 3%